-Jail Services staff provide programs and services to the inmate population to include laundry, recreation, visitation, property control, mail delivery, religious services, a wide range of mental health/substance abuse services and education.
+Jail East is a progressive facility that features training and rehabilitation by offering a wide range of mental health and substance abuse services as well as educational and vocational training.
+Classes, programs and services are provided to assist the inmates to achieve their educational and vocational goals upon their release.
 These programs are offered through the cooperative effort of staff, community volunteers and outside agencies.
-The following are examples of the programs offered: GED Preparation and Testing, Computer Technology, Parenting and Fatherhood classes, Substance abuse and relapse prevention and Group and individual counseling.
+The following are examples of the programs offered at Jail East; GED Preparation and Testing; Automotive Repair - completion offers Master Mechanic certification; Cosmetology -1500 hour preparation program for the state boards; Computer Technology; Substance abuse and relapse prevention; Group and individual counseling and Project Hope.